vlatushko/solid-explained/solid-explained/solid-explained/SRP/README.md

 **Cons:**
 * Using those classes is cumbersome because if you need to log all types you would need to inject all the intefaces (`IInfoLoggingService`, `IWarningLoggingService` and `IErrorLoggingService`);
 * Having to setup the Dependency Injection for these classes will take more time;
-* Adding new features to loggin in general involves editing more classes;
+* Adding new features to logging in general involves editing more classes;
 * Creating all of those classes felt dummy for me;
-* It simply inconvenient to work with such amount of classes as you need to have the open;
+* It simply inconvenient to work with such amount of classes as you need to have them all open;
 * If a feature is pretty big - it becomes hard to create a mental picture of how it works in general;
 * It forces to duplicate some common logic or creating another additional base class for it;
 * You still need some state for the Logging Service (moreover the same state for all of the services);